Greens get a bad rap.

 People say they are tough and bitter, the leaves big and thick, ruffly and ribbed.
 Those of us not blessed with a southern upbringing look slightly cross-eyed at slow-cooked, grayish collards and kale, smoky with slab bacon and sharp with vinegar.
 (They are a taste well worth acquiring.)
 With today’s busy schedules, cooking greens for hours is, at best, relegated to a Sunday supper.

-That’s why I love sautéing them, cooking them quickly.
+That’s why I love sautéing them to cook them quickly.
 Cut into thin ribbons, they no longer have the mouthfeel of new-mown lawn clippings.
-Sweet dried fruit, plumped up in concentrated balsamic vinegar cuts the greens’ bitterness and brightens the flavor – as does a healthy pinch of salt and sugar with each batch you add to the pan.
+Sweet dried fruit, plumped up in concentrated balsamic vinegar cuts the greens’ bitterness and brightens the flavor – as does a healthy pinch of salt with each batch you add to the pan.

 If you hate kale, or have never tried it; if you’ve read about how healthy it is and thought, “so is tee-totalling, but I’m not about to start that,” this is the time to dig in.
 Enjoy!

-You can substitute dried cherries or cranberries, and any balsamic vinegar will do, but the combination of a good aged vinegar and blueberries is kinda magic.
+Dried cherries, cranberries or blueberries, and any balsamic vinegar will do, but the combination of a good aged vinegar and blueberries is kinda magic.